 A typical corn plant can be anywhere from 5 feet to 12 feet tall.
 Under good growing conditions in Iowa, plants are commonly about 8 feet tall by midsummer.
 A healthy corn plant's root system will reach about 6-1/2 feet into the ground!

 The silks on corn are essential for pollen from the tassels to fertilize the plant.
 Each silk will convey pollen to one site on a developing ear of corn, making it possible for that site to develop into a kernel of corn.
 If it's too hot in the summer, the silks can dry out before all the sites on a corn cob are fertilized.
 As a result, there will be gaps on that ear of corn where no kernels developed because they weren't fertilized.

 Most of Iowa's corn crop goes into animal feed.
-In livestock feeding, one bushel of corn converts to about 5.6 pounds of retail beef, 13 pounds of retail pork, 28 pounds of catfish, or 32 pounds of chicken.
+In livestock feeding, one bushel of corn converts to about 8 pounds of beef, 15.6 pounds of pork, or 21.6 pounds of chicken.
 Iowa 's corn is also processed into starches, oil, sweeteners, and ethanol.